rd-alliance/metadata-directory/use_cases/euro-vo-european-virtual-observatory.md

 ---
 title: Euro-VO - European Virtual Observatory
 name: euro-vo-european-virtual-observatory
+description: <p>A project to integrate&#160;and enable data analysis techniques over&#160;the astronomical archives of Europe, as part of the international Virtual Observatory.&#160;</p>
 website: http://www.euro-vo.org/
-description: <p>A project to integrate&#160;and enable data analysis techniques over&#160;the astronomical archives of Europe, as part of the international Virtual Observatory.&#160;</p>
+subjects:
+- physical-sciences-and-mathematics
+disciplines:
+- astronomy
 standards:
 - international-virtual-observatory-alliance-technical-specifications
-disciplines:
-- Astronomy
+layout: use_case
 type: use_case
-layout: use_case
 ---